aditya10/aditya10.github.io/index.md

 ## 🌎 Collaborators

-> _"It takes a village to raise a child, and a global team (and lots of caffine) to raise a PhD"_
+> _"It takes a village to raise a child, and a brilliant team (and lots of caffine) to raise a PhD"_

-Apart from my supervisors, I have had the pleasure of collaborating with several brilliant minds:
+Apart from my supervisors, I have had the pleasure of collaborating with:

 * [Sahithya Ravi](https://sahithyaravi.github.io/) (UBC NLP)
 * [Pushkar Shukla](https://pushkershukla.github.io) (TTIC)